A feminine glam dining area outfitted with a custom bench and an overdyed rug.

 Flirty pinks, aged brass and quirky animal prints combine to create a space that feels well curated but still playful for this growing family.

-Three years ago, homeowner Christine Dovey did something drastic.
+Three years ago, homeowner and designer Christine Dovey did something drastic.
 She sold just about every stick of furniture in her Oakville, Ont., home on Craigslist and started all over.
 “What we had was a mix of stuff from before we were married, and it just didn’t work anymore,” she explains.
 The purge gave Christine an opportunity to indulge her super- feminine, glamorous side, including plenty of gold, pink and animal prints, and actually helped to kick-start her very own design blog, Bijou and Boheme.
 As for her husband’s tastes, hits of modern – like a Mid-Century Modern sideboard and a clean-lined sofa – keep him in mind.

 With two children, Scarlett, 6, and Malcolm, 4, at home (eldest daughter Natasha, 18, is away at university) and another on the way come spring, all those pretty pastels and shiny things might seem to be risky choices.
 But happily, the fabric selections and finishes are durable and kid-friendly, and Christine cleverly worked in spots to stash toys in every room of the house.